femou1/pb-handbooks/pet_handbook.md

 * Specialist+ also has it on the highest authority to cancel any event where they deem that it is appropriate to do so and take any action necessary.

-* Allowed to host any type of PET event.
+* Allowed to host any type of PET event & override training hosting rules.

 * Allowed to override any KOS orders for users below them in rank.